-One popular prescription medication that has brought incredible results to many of our clients is the semaglutide injection (brand names Wegovy® and Ozempic®).
-A semaglutide injection is a phenomenal option for weight management in many who have tried diet, exercise, and other nonprescription medicines with no effect.
-However, semaglutide injections are not suitable for everyone.
-At Viva Wellness, our team of caring nurse practitioners will get to know you and your individual needs and help you determine if semaglutide is right for you.
+One popular prescription medication that has brought incredible results to many of our clients is the compounded semaglutide injection.
+A compounded semaglutide injection is a phenomenal option for weight management in many who have tried diet, exercise, and other nonprescription medicines with no effect.
+However, compounded semaglutide injections are not suitable for everyone.
+At VIVA Wellness, our team of caring nurse practitioners will get to know you and your individual needs and help you determine if compounded semaglutide is right for you.

 The U.S. Food and Drug Administration approved Wegovy (semaglutide) injection, a once-weekly under-the-skin medication for chronic weight management in adults with obesity or who are overweight accompanied by at least one related medical condition such as high blood pressure, type 2 diabetes, or high cholesterol.
 This marks the first FDA approval of a drug to treat general obesity/overweight since 2014, providing an innovative new tool when combined with a reduced calorie diet and increased physical activity to help improve overall health outcomes amongst those affected by these conditions.